emanguy/Pathfinder-Rules/Detailed Actions/Aid.md

 # Aid
-* **1 reaction**
+#Actions/Reaction

 * Trigger: An ally is about to use an action that requires a skill check or attack roll
 * Requirements: The ally is willing to accept your aid and you've prepared to aid them somehow
 * To use aid, you need to do something (usually an action) to help your ally during their turn
 * When the reaction triggers, perform an **attack roll or skill check** as determined by your GM - the **DC for this check is 20** but it may be adjusted by the DM for particularly easy or hard tasks